 Colour for Interior Design

-You will leave the course able to mix tints, shades and tones, create a successful colour palette and have confidence in discussing colour in a professional context using the correct technical terms.
-You will also have a greater understanding of the concepts of colour theory and how you can apply it to your own work.
+You will leave this course with the ability to recognise successful colour schemes, determine how light and space affect colour and mix your own paint palettes, and will have the confidence to discuss colour in a professional manner.
+You will also leave with a greater understanding of colour theory and how you can apply its rules to compliment your own work.

 Who Should Attend

-Anyone with an interest in interior design who wants to develop their awareness of colour or their knowledge of colour within design generally.
+Anyone with an interest in interiors and those who wish to grow their knowledge of colour theory within design.